RebornX10/b2_software/README.md

    - User part
    - Admin part
    - Database
-   - Game stat
+   - Game stats
-   - IA (game boat)
+   - Computer Vision IA

 4. **Bonus :**

    - Difficulty level
-   - Analyzes of user game stats by the bot
+   - Analysis of user's game stats by the bot in order to predict its next move